Juwon-Ogunseye/ChainCoop-TaskTracker/Weekly Project Updates & Task Reviews/Meeting Notes - 2024-08-11.md

 - **Assigned to:** Juwon
 - **Overview:** Follow up with the new staff we contacted via email.
 - **Action Items:**
-  - [ ] Juwon to call the new staff by Monday to ensure they received our communication and are prepared to proceed.
+  - [x] Juwon to call the new staff by Monday to ensure they received our communication and are prepared to proceed. ✅ 2024-08-13
-  - [ ] Check or uncheck this task as it’s completed.
+  - [x] Check or uncheck this task as it’s completed. ✅ 2024-08-13

 ---